Last edit August 29th, 2025

 As we upload more information you will find current events, notifications or even alerts on this page.
 We live in a rural area and sightings of wild animals are seldom, still we encourage our residents to abide by "good common sense" to country living.
 By working together to keep our shared park lands and beach area clean of garbage will help maintain the enjoyment and safety for all members.

-The AVPOA is on the Monitored System as each garbage bag is counted at the waste transfer station in Bobcaygeon.
-In past we have found the garbage pails at the boat launch overflowing with refuse from boaters, especially on long weekends.
+In past we have found the garbage at the boat launch from boaters, especially on long weekends.
 This garbage attracts racoons and bears who other than the mess they make are compromising the safety of everyone in the village.
 With consideration to our volunteers - Please take your garbage home!

 We are a POOP N" SCOOP community!